IBM-Blockchain-Archive/fabric-boilerplate/README.md

 Do the following steps to run the application on Bluemix:

-- Create a Blockchain Service on Bluemix and name it `blockchain-fabric-boilerplate`
+- Create a Blockchain Service on Bluemix
+- Update the manifest.yml file (it is in the root of the project):
+    - replace the name and host on line 5 and 6.
+The values can be anything, as long as they are unique
+    - replace the name of the service on line 10.
+This should be the name of the Blockchain Service you just created
 - Copy the credentials of the Blockchain Service and overwrite the credentials in `credentials.json` in blockchain/deployBluemix
 - Download the tls certificate, you can find the url at the bottom of the credentials.json
 - Save the certificate in blockchain/deployBluemix